codensolve/code-path/README.md

 ### Problem 2: Cash Back Application

-John and his friends are planning to design a product to help people to do a price match on products based on purchase price at different sellers.
-The idea is not match price to all purchases but for only one product in a day, depends on the price and popularity of product.
+John and his friends are planning to design a product to help people match prices on products at different sellers.
+The idea is not to match price for all purchases but for only one product in a day, depending on the price and popularity of the products.

 ###### Rules:

-- Users have to submit name, product name and price to application and at end of each day there will be one top product with lowest price will be selected.
+- Users have to submit name, product name, and price to the application and at end of each day the one top product with the lowest price will be selected
 - All the words are strings of size from 1 to 20 characters
 - Name of people may coincide.
 - At the end of given time